xuwang/aws-linux-cluster/README.md

 * Terraform auto-generated launch configuration name and CBD feature is used to allow change of launch configuration on a live autoscaling group, however running ec2 instances in the autoscaling group has to be recycled to pick up new LC.
-* For a production system, the securitey groups defined in web and app module should be carefully reviewed and tightened.
+* For a production system, the security groups defined in web and app module should be carefully reviewed and tightened.